namduong93/COMP6452-Food-Supply/README.md

 ## Usage

+If you are using Remix, delete the remappings.txt file so that Oracle.sol compiles correctly.

 If you are using VSCode, when open terminal use Git Bash terminal to run the below commands.

 ### Download Foundry